Lucy Bronze: Other work and popular culture

 Bronze is also an advocate for other professional footballers.
 She is a player representative for global football union FIFPRO's Global Player Council, to advise on decision making around international football, having joined in 2020 and being elected to continue when it was expanded in 2022.
 She is also a representative for EE's Hope United, which, among other things, aims to tackle online abuse directed at players.

 In support of providing access for girls in football, Bronze took part in a 2016 match that saw 100 schoolgirls play against an all-star XI of England women's players.
+Said to be a player that has shaped women's football in her career, which spans two eras, Bronze was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for services to association football.

 Since 2019, in anticipation of the 2019 World Cup, she has written a column on football for the Metro.
 Since 2021, she has also written a column for Give Me Sport Women.

 Her likeness appears in the FIFA video games that include women's players, with her player rating being consistently one of the highest (in FIFA 22, 92, joint-second of all players behind only Lionel Messi; in FIFA 23, 90, joint-fifth of all).
 Before women's players were included in the video games, Bronze remarked that "when they are I'll know the women's game is big".
 In 2020, to promote staying at home and medical charity fundraising during the COVID-19 pandemic, Bronze took part in the Football's Staying Home Cup, which saw professional footballers playing FIFA against each other in a knock-out bracket.
 She had previously said she enjoys playing the games.

 After Bronze worked at Domino's in her early career, the franchise has publicly supported her.
 During the FIFA Women's World Cup 2019, the Domino's she had worked at in Headingley changed its shopfront to the colour bronze, while during the UEFA Women's Euro 2022 it changed its name to "Lucy's" and offered related promotions.
 Later in 2022, Bronze featured in a football-related recruitment campaign for Domino's.